 - The International Student Office provides specialist information and support to students who come from outside the UK to study at Cambridge, and to Cambridge students who study overseas as part of their course.

 - Support for Care Leavers and Estranged students - The University has a section of its website dedicated to care leavers and estranged students where students can find information about accommodation and financial support.
 Estranged students may also find useful information from Stand Alone which is an advice centre for students who have no contact with their family.

 - Carers or students with caring responsibilities can access information and advice from the Carers’ Trust, including financial support, arranging respite care, support groups, getting a break and caring for a specific condition.
 Student carers based in Cambridge may also wish to access support from Carer Together, which is a network of the Carers Trust based in Cambridgeshire.

 Some students may wish to meet other students who share similar experiences.
 There are seven Liberation Campaigns that exist within Cambridge SU.
 These campaigns bring together students from similar backgrounds:

 If at any point you experience issues with inclusion or being treated equally or you’ve experienced any form of discrimination or harassment, you may wish to discuss this with someone.
 The Student Advice Service can listen, help you explore your options, and support you should you wish to raise your concerns.
-We can help you raise your concerns informally, or formally via the University’s Harassment and Sexual Misconduct procedure.
+We can help you raise your concerns informally, or formally via the University’s reporting options.
 Your Tutor should also be able to support you on such matters.
 Students who have experienced sexual harassment or assault may also wish to access support from the University’s Sexual Assault and Harassment Advisor.